jonathanvanschenck/Quizzing-Scoresheet/README.md

 # Quizzing-Scoresheet
 A simple HTML/JS web app to keep score of a quizzing match, intended to the used offline on a mobile device.
 Based on C&MA Quizzing rules.

-The app is uses d3.js and FileSaver.js as the main workhorses.
+The app is uses `jQuery` and `FileSaver.js` as the main workhorses.

 ## tl;dr
 Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy).
 Then open it with your favorite browser, like Chrome or Firefox (Android's "html viewer" doesn't work yet).